What is the Qur’an?

 Additionally, the Qur’an calls for spiritual reflection, patience, and humility in the face of life’s challenges.
 It teaches us what God expects of us and what awaits us after death.

-The Qur’an is the most preserved book on Earth, remaining in its original form as it was revealed 1,400 years ago, with not a single word or letter added to it in its Arabic version.
-God promised in the Qur’an that, unlike the previous scriptures, the Qur’an will remain unchanged and unaltered by mankind until the end of time (as you will see in the short video at the bottom of this page).
+Yes, the Qur’an is the most preserved book on Earth, remaining in its original form as it was revealed 1,400 years ago, with not a single word or letter added to it in its Arabic version.
+God made the promise in the Qur’an that, unlike the previous scriptures, the Qur’an will remain unchanged and unaltered by mankind until the end of time (as you will see in the short video at the bottom of this page).
 Its preservation has been ensured through careful memorization and transmission by countless individuals throughout history.
 During the first caliphate of Abu Bakr (immediately after the death of Prophet Muhammad), the Qur’an was compiled into written text, and it was standardized during the third caliphate of Uthman.
 This consistency has been maintained over centuries, as confirmed by ancient manuscripts like the Sanaa manuscript, discovered in 1972 during renovations of the Great Mosque of Sanaa in Yemen.
 Radiocarbon dating of the parchment at the University of Oxford in UK, shows with 95% accuracy that it dates back to before 671 CE, just 39 years after the death of Prophet Muhammad.
 The manuscript matches today’s Qur’an exactly, with no letters or words missing or added.

 The Quran was revealed over 23 years to allow its message to be gradually understood and implemented in the lives of the early Muslims, adapting to changing circumstances and challenges.
 This gradual revelation allowed for deeper reflection, a more profound impact on people’s hearts, and practical guidance in stages, addressing specific situations as they arose.
 It also gave time for the Prophet Muhammad (pbuh) to teach, clarify, and embody the Quranic teaching, making its message more accessible and impactful for the community.